 FLASH POINT: Take a tea tour through the factory and fields to learn how to create the perfect cuppa.

-In what was to them initially a hostile and strange land, the tea planters of the British Raj built bungalows.
+In what was to them initially a hostile and strange land, the tea planters of the British Raj in India built bungalows.
 Some of these in Assam were constructed on stilts, so to keep out both the rains and wild animals.
 These stilts are referred to in Assamese as “chang” or “chang ghars”.
 Peppered across the tea estates of Assam many “chang bungalows” remain.
 The last resident of the Mancotta Chang Bungalow was Mr Duncan Hayes of the British Indian Tea company.
 The present management of the tea estate took ownership in 1970 and in 2001 renovated the bungalow to be rented out to travellers.